 Gambit operates on an annual release cycle roughly mirroring the (northern hemisphere) academic year.
 A new version is promoted to stable/teaching each August; the major version number is equal to the last two digits of the year in which the version becomes stable.

-This document covers Gambit 16, which is the current development version.
-The most recent release is 16.0.0.
+This document covers Gambit 16.0.1.
 You can download it from Sourceforge.
 Full source code is available, as are precompiled binaries for Microsoft Windows and Mac OS X 10.8.